 The top of any list of green smoothie recipes for digestive health must boost your gut bacteria.

-Start out with 8 ounces of a liquid base that is tasty, such as unsweetened almond milk or coconut milk.
-Then add a food that is laced with probiotic bacteria.
-A good example is plain yogurt.
-This means a product that has no added flavors, colors or sweeteners (especially sugar!).
+Start with 8 ounces of a liquid base that is tasty, such as unsweetened almond milk or coconut milk.
+Then add food that is laced with probiotic bacteria.
+A good example is a plain yogurt.
+This means a product that has no added flavors, colors, or sweeteners (especially sugar!).
 Plain yogurt should be a white, thick liquid with a slightly tangy flavor.
 About 2 ounces should do the trick.

-Besides yogurt, 2 ounces of kefir would also be a good choice for a probiotic smoothie.
+Besides yogurt, 2 ounces of kefir would also be the right choice for a probiotic smoothie.
 It is also loaded with calcium, protein, and vitamin B-12.

-Round out this recipe with a cup of nice, dark green spinach leaves and you have the makings of a great probiotic smoothie.
+Round out this recipe with a cup of delicate, dark green spinach leaves, and you have the makings of a tremendous probiotic smoothie.

 Add a quarter cup of cilantro for flavor.

 The two most well-known herbs for aiding digestion are ginger and cinnamon.
 They also help control blood sugar levels.
 Moreover, these herbs are two of the most flavor-rich ingredients for any smoothie.